Advanced Therapies for the Management of Mental Health Conditions

 -

-Medications are often a crucial component of the overall treatment plans for mental health conditions such as depression, anxiety, bipolar disorder and schizophrenia.
-There are many different types and classes of medications, all of which are designed to reduce symptoms, improve functioning and enhance overall well-being.
+Medication is often an important part of the treatment plan for conditions such as depression, anxiety, bipolar disorder and schizophrenia.
+There are many types of medications, all of which are designed to reduce symptoms, improve functioning and enhance overall well-being.

-Your mental health professional will begin with a comprehensive psychiatric evaluation and medical history before determining which medications are best suited for you.
-As treatment proceeds, your provider will monitor your progress and adjust the dosage(s) as necessary to maximize benefit and minimize any negative side effects of your medication regimen.
+Your mental health professional will take a comprehensive psychiatric evaluation and medical history to determine which medications are best for you.
+As treatment continues, your doctor will monitor your progress and adjust the dosage(s) as necessary to maximize benefit and minimize any negative side effects of your medication regimen.

 - Outpatient Therapy and Counseling